BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 # Making Performance Predictions for Scheduling {#sec:chapter-5-accelerator-predictions}
+\todo{How starPU could use these metrics}
 The OpenCL programming framework is well-suited heterogeneous computing environments, as a single OpenCL code may be executed on multiple different device types including most CPU, GPU and FPGA devices.
 Predicting the performance of a particular application on a given device is challenging due to complex interactions between the computational requirements of the code and the capabilities of the target device.
-Certain classes of application are better suited to a certain type of accelerator [@che2008accelerating], and choosing the wrong device results in slower and more energy-intensive computation [@yildirim2012single].
+Certain classes of application are better suited to a certain type of accelerator [@che2008accelerating], and choosing the wrong device results in slower and more energy-intensive computation [@fowers2013performance].
 Thus accurate performance prediction is critical to making optimal scheduling decisions in a heterogeneous supercomputing environment.

+There are many current projects which attempt task scheduling on heterogeneous multicore architectures, these include, StarPU [@augonnet2011starpu], Ompss [@duran2011ompss] and CoreTSAR [@scogland2014coretsar]<!-- and AutoMatch [@helal2017automatch].-->
+Many of these schedulers track dependencies within tasks and target either compute bandwidth or latency by scheduling work to the most appropriate accelerator at the granularity of function call level or the work inside a single parallel region.
+The history of the performance of a task is used to determine the optimal device to use in the future.
+However, by the nature of this approach means these schedulers must execute a new kernel code on all available accelerators before any scheduler smart strategies can be used --  and this is where our predictive method can be employed.
+We can provide the initial expected execution times of a kernel before it is execute, if this prediction is incorrect, these schedulers can default back to their old strategy of measuring the performance on all available accelerators.
+However in this Chapter we present a highly accurate predictive framework and discuss the methodology used in its development.
+It provides the low-hanging fruit useful in energy efficient scheduling by providing the initial estimates of execution time and prevents redundant computing work involved in the start-up of new kernels on schedulers.
 This work was published in 16th International Conference on High Performance Computing & Simulation, HPCS 2018 [@johnston2018opencl].

 ## Methodology